Always Coming Home: Summary

 The book is divided into two parts: The first part consists mostly of Kesh texts and records of oral performances, interspersed with Pandora's commentary, accounts of a few aspects of Kesh life, and personal essays.
 The longest text is a personal history narrated by a woman called Stone Telling.
 Stone Telling's autobiography fills less than a third of the book, told in three sections with large gaps filled with other material.
 The second part, called "The Back of the Book", contains a few Kesh texts but consists mostly of Pandora's accounts of various aspects of Kesh life.

 Stone Telling recounts how she spent her childhood with her mother's people in the Valley, as a very young woman lived several years with her father's people in The City, and escaped from it with her daughter, who was born there.
 The two societies are contrasted through her narrative: the Kesh are peaceable and self-organized, whereas the Condor people of The City are rigid, patriarchal, hierarchical, militaristic, and expansionist.
+During the lifetime of Stone Telling, both The City and the Valley change, and for a time one changes the other.
+There are traces of this arc in other parts of the book.

 The next longest piece in the main part, in the section "Eight Life Stories", is the novelette "The Visionary", which was published as a stand-alone story in Omni in 1984.
 This part also includes history and legends, myths, plays, a chapter of a novel, and song lyrics and poetry.
 Some editions of the book were accompanied by a tape of Kesh music and poetry.

 A number of these are attributed by Pandora to a Kesh woman named Little Bear Woman; these are: